 Your pass will be punched for any day you visit the temples, but you are welcome (and encouraged!) to take a day or two in-between to avoid “temple fatigue” if you have the 3-day or 7-day pass.
 You will be required to show your ticket at every temple, so make sure to keep it somewhere safe and easily accessible.

-All information was correct at time of writing (May 2019).
+All information was checked and updated as of Jan 2021.
 However, check Angkor Enterprise for the most up to date information regarding ticketing and opening hours.

 Language in Cambodia

 The official language of Cambodia is Khmer, often referred to as Cambodian.
 Over 90% of the population speak Khmer, although the dialect may vary regionally.
 Due to an increase in tourism, English has become widely spoken in Siem Reap.
 It is still unlikely that someone in a small or rural village will speak English, however.